Introduction to Multiple Linear Regression

 - Suppose an analyst wants to know the price of the house then his linear equation will be the area of land as the independent variable and the price as the dependent variable.
 But in reality, more features affect the price of the house.
 The price of the house depends on other predictors like the floors in the house, Number of bedrooms, age of the house, etc. To understand the relationship in which multiple independent variables are involved, we use multiple linear regression.

 - MLR is used to determine a mathematical relationship between the multiple independent variables.
 Once the factor or coefficient for each independent variable is determined then the information can be used to accurately predict the outcome.
-The relationship created by the model is informed of a linear (straight) line which best approximates all the individual data points.
+The relationship created by the model is informed of a linear (straight) line that best approximates all the individual data points.

 Equation in Multiple Linear Regression